Detailed Methodology

 Establishing a baseline

 Historically, the real yield available in the market has varied considerably and often has been negative.
-The current real yield curve provides the "riskfree" rate in the portfolio construction.
+The current real yield curve provides the "risk-free" rate in the portfolio construction.

-If an investor wants to receive 1,000 GBP in 2040 uplifted by inflation, they can buy the inflation link bond expirying that year and be pretty certain that they will receive the redemption amount in 2040, which incorporates compensation for the inflation experienced in the meantime.
+s to receive 1,000 GBP in 2040 uplifted by inflation, they can buy the inflation link bond expirying that year and be pretty certain that they will receive the redemption amount in 2040, which incorporates compensation for the inflation experienced in the meantime.

 Efficient frontier example